BassemMamar/FrontEndShell/src/README.md

 SharedModule similarly contains code that will be used across your app and Feature Modules.
 But the difference is that you will import this SharedModule into the specific Feature Modules as needed.

-Common templates components should also go in the SharedModule.
+Common templates components (like `AlertComponent`, `SpinnerComponent`, `NotificationComponent` etc...) should also go in the SharedModule.
 Commonly used pipes (ie filters) and directives should go in your SharedModule, too.
 Prime examples would be custom string/date filters.

 In the SharedModule's main file (eg shared.module.ts), might also export the commonly used Angular modules, for example: